Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars

-We now consider each site to have individual decoherence to a bath.
+\emph{Liouvillian spectral transition---} We now consider each spin to have local decoherence to a bath.
 Under the Markov approximation, such a system is generally described by a Liouville superoperator~\cite{breuer2002theory}.
 Here, we focus on pure dephasing, with the corresponding superoperator